darasus/ai-blog/content/the-5-essential-steps-to-starting-a-successful-business.md

   save you time, money, and headaches down the road.
 Research the competition before starting a business will help you understand the challenges you’ll face as an entrepreneur.
+intro: "Starting your own business is a challenging and rewarding experience.
+  You get to be your own boss, set your own hours, and create something new.
+  It’s also scary, challenging, and often times riddled with uncertainty.
+  Starting a business requires dedication, hard work, discipline, and stamina.
+  In fact, most businesses fail within the first five years of operation.There are many reasons why businesses fail.
+Often it’s because the owners didn’t understand the market they were entering or underestimated how much time and money it would take to get their company off the ground.
+Fortunately there are things you can do before even setting up a business that will increase your chances of success: creating a plan, developing a pitch, researching competitors, finding funding sources and creating an exit strategy are all essential steps to starting a successful business ("
 ---

 ## Know Your Audience Before Starting A Business